sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 ```

 ### <a name='UpdatingTreatmentDefinitionGroup'>Updating a Treatment Definition Group</a>
-Here is an example of replacing all parts of the treatment definition group with new data.
+Here is an example of how to replace all parts of the treatment definition group with new data.

 ```json
 {